adaltas/ece-devops-2020-fall/README.md

-# DevOps course
+# ECE DevOps course

-Materials for the DevOps course at the ECE.
+Materials for the DevOps course for ECE students.

-Modules:

-0. Prerequisites for the DevOps course
+## Modules

 1. Introduction to DevOps
-2. Source Control Management (SCM) - Git
+2. Source Control Management (SCM) and supporting platforms
-3. Continuous Testing, Continuous Integration & Continuous Delivery (CI/CD) - Travis CI and Heroku
-4. Containers - Docker
-5. Containers orchestration - Docker Compose
-6. Containers orchestration - Kubernetes
-7. Microservices & Service mesh - Istio
-8. Infrastructure as code (IaC) - Ansible
+3. Infrastructure as Code (IaC)
+4. Continuous testing
+5. Continuous integration and delivery (CI/CD)
+6. Containers with Docker
+7. Container orchestration
+8. Advanced Kubernetes
+9. Cloud native architecture
+10. DevOps in practice

+## Project

+// TODO: to complete

 ## Usage

-Slides content can be easily read right on GitHub in the [decks](decks) folder.
-You can also build slides and read them in a browser.
+Modules' materials are contained in the markdown files in the [content](content) folder.

+Each module folder contains following:

+- `index.md` file - description of the module
+- `labs.md` file - content of labs
+- `slides.md`file  - theory content
+- `assets` folder - materials for the labs
+- `image` folder - images used in the `.md` files

 ## Build slides

 This project uses [Gatsby.js](https://www.gatsbyjs.org/) framework and requires [Node.js](https://nodejs.org/en/) installed.

-To build and run slides on your local run:
+To build and run slides in your browser run the commands:

 ```
 git clone https://github.com/adaltas/ece-devops-course.git